Skip to main content

 How are honorees selected?

-Restaurants are chosen through a combination of high user ratings, consistent quality, ingredient excellence, and expert assessments conducted anonymously.
+Restaurants are chosen through a combination of high user ratings, consistent quality, ingredient excellence, expert assessments conducted anonymously.

 How often is this list updated?